|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 By continually working this muscle, it could soon pump more blood through the valves in one beat, which meant there was less a need to speed up during stress.
 Evan decided to run every day for 20 to 30 minutes.
 The next time Evan came under stress, his heart did not have to speed up its rate, thus Evan avoided a panic attack.

 Martha, a client of mine who frequently suffered from panic attacks, also suffered from an enzyme impairment.
 Martha had never eaten correctly, and her diet consisted of sweets, fast and fried foods, frozen dinners, and other unhealthy choices.
 The vitamin imbalance in her system overwhelmed her enzymes and they could not process the food properly.
 I asked Martha to completely change her eating habits.

 Instead of processed foods and sweets, I suggested she stick to all natural foods like fruits and vegetables.
 Also, I suggested she take one multi-vitamin in the morning to counteract any deficiencies she might have.

-On this track, we discussed four conditions that seem to run in conjunction with panic disorder, which were inner ear disorders; menstruation and pregnancy; mitral valve prolapse; and enzyme impairment.
+In this section, we discussed four conditions that seem to run in conjunction with panic disorder, which were inner ear disorders; menstruation and pregnancy; mitral valve prolapse; and enzyme impairment.

-On the next track, we will examine depression co-occurring with anxiety disorder.
+In the next section, we will examine depression co-occurring with anxiety disorder.
 We will look at primary depression; primary anxiety disorder; and the combination of primary depression and anxiety disorder.